 Here at MAX, we facilitate experiences to be shared.
 As coronavirus spreads through the world, health care officials are asking that we practice social distancing.
 We’re asking ourselves: how can we continue to share experiences and feel a sense of connectedness from home?
-MAXHub: Digital Event Listings will offer a list of online resources, entertainment, and lectures to keep us stimulated and connected in this moment of physical separation.
+MAXhub: Digital Event Listings offers a list of online resources, entertainment, and lectures to keep us stimulated and connected in this moment of physical separation.
 We will also be investigating how best to disconnect—from screens, the news, and other virtual stimuli—while maintaining a sense of social connectedness.
 We hope this feeds our intellectual, social, and spiritual well-being, and we look forward to getting back together for live events soon.

 Know of a livestream or virtual event we should include?
 Interested in receiving updates to your inbox?
 Contact us here.

 Every week, The Onassis Foundation uploads and shares on their YouTube channel: sold-out shows, new podcasts, EDUCATIONAL PROGRAMS, virtual cinematic experiences, online courses, and secret concerts.

 NY based DJ @dwaiguy will be live streaming DJ sets and supplying music for the people as they continue to work from home.
 2pm & 8pm or check instagram.

 A neural net that generates music, including rudimentary singing, as raw audio in a variety of genres and artist styles.
 Jukebox is releasing the model weights and code, along with a tool to explore the generated samples.